bsamseth/.emacs.d/README.md

 This structure is followed to some extent.

 ## Installation
-Installation should be as easy as cloning the repository:
+Installation should be as easy as cloning the repository and running the [install script](install.sh):
 ```
 $ cd ~ && git clone https://github.com/bsamseth/.emacs.d
+$ cd .emacs && ./install.sh
 ```
-Please note, however, before you start Emacs you need to edit the Org-mode configuration.
-This depends on certain folders to exist, and will cause the load to fail if not handled.
-As a first, just ignore the configuration related to Org-mode.
-This is done by commenting the following line in [init.el](init.el) (showing how the line should look *after* your change, with some context):
+Note that this might take some time as it need to also download third-party repositories (see [.gitmodule](.gitmodule)).

+Note also that all configuration related to org-mode will not be loaded.
+For this to happen you will need to add/change certain paths in the [elisp/orgmode_config.el](org-mode configuration).
+Then the line
 ```
-(load-library "keys")
-;; (load-library "orgmode_config")
+(load-library "orgmode_config")
-(load-library "modes")
-(load-library "preferences")
 ```
+may be left uncommented in order to load the configuration.

 ### Versions
 The master branch should contain a version compatible with the newest